-\ Intrinsic value is an estimate of the present value of the cash that a business can generate and distribute to shareholders over its remaining life.
+BBH's estimate of the present value of the cash that a business can generate and distribute to shareholders over its remaining life.

-\\ Active Share is a measure of how much a portfolio's holdings deviate from its benchmark index.
+&lt;sup>2 Active Share is defined as the percentage of a portfolio's holding that differs from its benchmark index.

-MANAGEMENT'S DISCUSSION OF FUND PERFORMANCE (continued) October 31, 2021
+MANAGEMENT'S DISCUSSION OF FUND PERFORMANCE (continued) October 31, 2022